Ana Voog: Musical career

 Before her fame as a 1990s pop culture phenomenon, a musical-visual-word artist, and one of the first internet media artists, she had local success as the frontwoman of the Minneapolis experimental pop band The Blue Up?.
 She released an EP called Now and a single called "We are the Garden".
 In 1995 she released a record on Columbia Records.
 Ms Voog was signed by David Kahne, who has produced records for famous household names like Paul McCartney or The Bangles.
 Before that the band was under contract with Midnight Music Records.

 After the group disbanded in 1996, she signed onto Radioactive/Wasteland Records (MCA) with support from Prince and the Revolution drummer Bobby Z who then became her manager.
 Recordings at Paisley Park followed in collaboration with musicians David Sylvian and Ingrid Chavez on the track 'I was waving at you'.
 David Sylvian on his contribution:

 "The collaboration was primarily between Ingrid and Ana.
 They created a spoken word piece and were in something of a rush for a complementary backing track due to an urgent completion date.

 Budget problems I believe.
 Ana asked if I could come up with something.
 I did.
 More sound collage than composition if I remember correctly.
 The album was shelved for a couple of years but I understand it’s now due to be released.
 We haven’t heard the final results but wish her well with the project."

-In 1995 her record was released on Columbia Records.
-Voog was signed by Grammy award winner David Kahne, who has produced records for famous household names like Paul McCartney or The Bangles.
-After Voog left Columbia she recorded anavoog.com.

 Due to the inherent misogyny she found in the industry Voog left the business and went on to do anacam.

 The name of the record “Cake and Eat It” was the muse to Courtney love's famous line.

 On YouTube there is a video featuring John Peel announcing Come Alive by The Blue Up?
 John Peelś Blue Up?.